x7dJJ9vnFH23/Maintained-Fun/README.md

-Read Licence,
+# Read Licence,
-YOU are allowed to reupload the scipt but NOT change the source or anything.
+YOU are allowed to reupload the script. but NOT change the source or anything.
 And yes I HAVE a lawyer.